yuanhengm17/DETECT/README.md

 # Transformer Models for DETECT: Data-driven Evaluation of Treatments Enabled by Classification Transformers

 This repository contains the code and transformer models used in our research paper: "**DETECT: Data-driven Evaluation of Treatments Enabled by Classification Transformers**".
-These models cover different datasets, including public datasets and internally simulated data.
+These models cover different datasets, including public benchmark datasets and internally simulated data.

 ## Table of Contents